 To make use of this data, try this quick exercise:

 - First, figure out what percentage of your organization's revenue is going to marketing.

 - Next, write down the names of your top three competitors.
 See if you can find annual revenue figures for each of them.
 You may be able to come across this number fairly easily if any of them are publicly-traded, but if your competitors are privately owned, you'll have to rely on estimates.
 Start by looking at a website like Manta, which provides this type of revenue estimate.

 - Multiply the revenue figures for your competitors it by the percentage in the chart above that best fits with your industry.
 For example, if one of your competitors in the manufacturing industry earns $1 million in annual revenue, you can reasonably estimate they’re allocating $32,000 a year to their marketing efforts.

 From here, compare how your organization stacks up, both in terms of percentage allocated and actual dollars spent.
 While the actual dollars spent can vary wildly, especially if you're a newer organization competing against well-establish industry players, it can provide more context to help you understand the resources required for them to drive business and build brand awareness and their current level.

-Before you get too attached to the numbers we just calculated, it’s important to note that in addition to all sectors increasing their digital marketing spend, the study also found that every single industry reports plans to increase their overall marketing budget this year.
+Before you get too attached to the numbers we just calculated, it’s important to note that the study also found that marketing budgets increased 7.6% across industries in 2020 – a decline from the year before.

 The takeaway?
-Your competition isn’t backing down on their marketing.
-Gaining a better understanding of how much money they’re allocating will allow you to better position yourself to earn your market’s dollars.
+Your competition isn’t backing down on their marketing - they're being smart on what and where they're choosing to allocate that budget.
+By gaining a better understanding of how much money they’re spending, you can position yourself in the future to earn your market’s dollars.